 Common customer mistakes (and how to avoid them)

-- Skipping primer to save money — then painting 3–4 coats instead of two, using more paint and more time.
+- Skipping primer to cut costs — then ending up with 3–4 coats instead of two, and wasting extra paint and time.

 What to prepare before the technician arrives

-- Remove socket and switch face plates.
+- Take off socket and switch face plates.

-- Provide access details: intercom, parking.
+- Share access details: intercom, parking.

 A real case from Warsaw